data-mermaid/clean-reefs-ui/README.md

 ## Code focuses:

-DRY, re-usable components that can be unit tested and visually tested in Storybook.
+DRY, re-usable components that can be unit tested.
+Basic components (Button, Input, Card or other components generally without children) to be visually tested using Storybook.
 Use MUI components and style guidelines.

+Use SCSS modules to override MUI styling.
+SCSS syntax for a class name:
+`.Mui<MuiComponentNameHere>-<SubComponent>`
+Examples:
+`.MuiSwipeableDrawer-root`
+`.MuiButton-paper`

 ## More Resources